Crimson Peak - or Bad girls and Good Clothes

 |I like the belt and the man, but those colors do nothing for poor Mia.|

-I'd heard that DelToro wanted Mia's character to be sunny and light, like a butterfly, but to me she just seemed boring and/or odd and dumpy.
+I'd heard that DelToro wanted Mia's character to be sunny and light, like a butterfly, but to me she just seemed a little boring.

 |Even my nightie is prettier than yours!|